its-rajesh/Audio-Bleeding-Removal/README.md

 |[df-UNet]()| 6.50 | 9.84 | 10.85 | 10.32 | __11.54__ |

 *works only for limited setups (linear mixtures).
-All the proposed models were submitted for publication and separate links & code will be updated soon.
+All the proposed models were submitted for publication, and separate links & code will be updated soon.

 Publications:

 [1] Rajesh R and Padmanabhan Rajan.
 "Neural Networks for Interference Reduction in Multi-track Recordings."
 In 2023 IEEE Workshop on Applications of Signal Processing to Audio and Acoustics (WASPAA).
-IEEE, 2023. (link will be provided soon)
+IEEE, 2023. (link will be provided soon.)

 [2] "Bleeding Removal in Music Signals Via Optimization"